rovsuite/monterey/README.md

 Notes:
 -------

-Monterey can compile on OSX, Windows and Linux just fine, but keep in mind that Monterey is being developed in a Windows environment.
+Monterey can compile on OSX, Windows and Linux just fine, but keep in mind that Monterey is being developed in a Windows environment (tested on MinGW 4.8 32bit).

 How can I help make Monterey better?
 -------------------------------------